Van and Schenck: History

 With Schenck on piano, the duo sang and performed comedy routines.
 Van was especially adept at dialect humor, and could imitate any number of regional and continental accents.
 One of the team's typical novelty hits was Pastafazoola, in praise of Italian food and sung in the appropriate style.
 Van's hearty baritone and Schenck's high tenor harmonized well, and the team became known as "the pennant-winning battery of songland."
 They performed on radio shows and appeared in early talking motion pictures, including several musical shorts—in both Vitaphone and MGM Movietone—and one feature, the MGM film They Learned About Women (1930).

-During the first world war, they recorded humorous songs such as "I Don't Want to Get Well" which told the tale of a wounded soldier who did not want to recover, as he was comfortable in hospital and in love with a nurse.
+During World War I, they recorded humorous songs such as "I Don't Want to Get Well" which told the tale of a wounded soldier who did not want to recover, as he was comfortable in hospital and in love with a nurse.

 After Schenck's death in 1930 of heart disease, Van continued to perform as a solo artist on stage, screen, and radio.
 He appeared in many New York-produced Soundies in 1941.
 Schenck was buried in The Cemetery of the Evergreens in Brooklyn.

-Van and Schenck gained modern-day notoriety after their 1920 song "After You Get What You Want, You Don't Want It" was sampled in the soundtrack of the indie video game Pizza Tower.
+Van and Schenck gained a modern-day resurgence after their 1920 recording of Irving Berlin's "After You Get What You Want, You Don't Want It" was sampled in the soundtrack of the indie video game Pizza Tower.